azoth-lang/azoth.language.reference/src/class-initializers.md

 mutable if the initializer were `mut self`.

-**TODO:** if the `self` reference is `read`, that wouldn't technically mean that there couldn't be a mutable reference to it elsewhere would would make assigning read only reference into it unsafe.
+**TODO:** if the `self` reference is `read`, that wouldn't technically mean that there couldn't be a mutable reference to it elsewhere that would make assigning read only reference into it unsafe.
 Perhaps the parameter actually needs to be `const self`?
 That would also enforce that one actually needed to initialize the fields to `const` values.
 However, that would also seem to imply there can be zero mutation after the call to the base initializer.
 Would there also be cases where one wanted